Alan Curbishley

 Llewellyn Charles "Alan" Curbishley (born 8 November 1957) is an English former football player and manager.
-He played as a midfielder for West Ham United, Birmingham City, Aston Villa, Charlton Athletic and Brighton & Hove Albion and has worked in the Premier League in management roles at Charlton Athletic and West Ham United.
-In December 2013 he was appointed technical director at Fulham only to be removed from the role in February 2014.
-He again joined Fulham's coaching staff in March 2015.
+He played as a midfielder for West Ham United, Birmingham City, Aston Villa, Charlton Athletic and Brighton & Hove Albion.
+He became manager of Charlton Athletic in 1991 and held the role until 2006, becoming the second-longest-serving manager of the club.
+He also managed West Ham United from 2006 to 2008, and had spells as both a technical director and coach at Fulham.